 Do you want to witness the islands in the sky?
-You should better be at the Canyonlands National Park.
-Some visitors tend to overlook this beauty – we don’t know why?
+Then, you should better be at the Canyonlands National Park.
+Unfortunately, some visitors overlook this beauty – we don’t know why?

 The park also has another attraction point – the Needles.
-The Needles is another hiker’s paradise although these two places are sixty miles apart.
-You could mix up the day with a little bit of driving and hiking.
+The Needles is another hiker’s paradise, although these two places are sixty miles apart.
+So you could mix up the day with some driving and hiking.